Tripouille/i18n-cli/README.md

 ## Usage

-### Step 1: Create Your CLI
+### Step 1: Create your CLI

-First, create a TypeScript file for your CLI, for example, `cli.ts`; if you prefer, you can also use JavaScript, but the example provided here is in TypeScript.
+First, create a JavaScript or TypeScript file for your CLI, for example, `cli.ts`.
+The example provided here is in TypeScript.

 ```typescript
 import { type CreateI18nCliParams, createI18nCli } from '@tripouille/i18n-cli'